 He also drove out the nations before them,

 And made the tribes of Israel dwell in their tents.

 a.
 How often they provoked Him in the wilderness: Asaph just explained God’s compassionate response to Israel’s sin.
-Yet he did not want to ignore Israel’s sin, their great debt of ingratitude and rebellion against God.
+Yet he did not want to ignore Israel’s sin, their great debt of ingratitude, and their rebellion against God.

 b.
 Again and again they tempted God, and limited the Holy One of Israel: Not only did Israel’s stubborn disobedience provoke and tempt God, there was a real sense in which it limited the Holy One of Israel.
 In one sense it is impossible for the creature to limit the Creator.
 Yet, when God ties His work to man’s faith and/or obedience, there is a sense in which man can and does limit God.

 i.
 Matthew 13:58 says of the ministry of Jesus in Nazareth, Now He did not do many mighty works there because of their unbelief.
 As long as God chooses to work in concert with human agency, developing our ability to partner with Him, our unbelief can and may hinder the work of God.